awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-examples.md

 ------
 #### [ Linux ]

-The following command restarts Amazon EC2 instances that belong to the maintenance window target group with the ID e32eecb2\-646c\-4f4b\-8ed1\-205fbEXAMPLE\.
+The following command restarts EC2 instances that belong to the maintenance window target group with the ID e32eecb2\-646c\-4f4b\-8ed1\-205fbEXAMPLE\.

 ```
 aws ssm register-task-with-maintenance-window \